bravesheep/dogmatist/docs/describing.rst

 ``link(field, value)``
     You can link one builder to another builder using this method.
 For a better description you should take a look at the section on saved builders.
+Note that you can also specify an array of linked builders, in which case one will be selected randomly for each sample created.

 ``relation(field, type)``
     This is the most complicated of all the available functions.
 The relation